iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 3. current iTwin
 4. current iModel

-In the list above, later entries tend to change more frequently and, in the case of conflicting choices, later entries override earlier ones.
+In the list above, later entries tend to change more frequently and, in the case of duplicate values, later entries override earlier ones.

 [Workspace]($backend)s expresses the current state of the session in two forms: